 - Economics for Everybody

-Homeschooling for nearly twenty years now, Tricia faces a daily dose of chaos with five children.
+Homeschooling since 2000, Tricia faces a daily dose of chaos with five children.
 She shares a mixture of art lessons, recipes and helpful homeschool habits at Hodgepodge.
 She and her husband, Steve, are owners of The Curriculum Choice.